-There is nothing more precious, nor fragile, than the life of a tiny baby.
+There is nothing more precious, nor fragile, than the life of a tiny new born baby.
 In those first developing weeks and months of life they need all the help that can be given.
-Much more is the need for a baby with respiratory problems, or those considered ‘at risk’ of cot death.
+Much more is the need for a baby with respiratory problems, or those considered ‘at risk’ due to prematurity, multiple birth and those born with other complex conditions.
 Constant watching and checking only increases tension for parent and baby alike.
 Frustration can spill over to other members of the family.

-Over 300 babies die a year through sudden infant death syndrome in the UK.
-As apnoea does not always come under the umbrella of infant death syndrome, it`s very difficult to detect how many more babies or toddlers die from apnoea attacks, as some conditions that cause it can be very difficult to diagnose and indeed detect after death.
-It is like a silent stalker.
+In the UK, many babies die every year through sudden infant death syndrome and figures have recently increased.
+As apnoea does not always come under the umbrella of infant death syndrome, it`s very difficult to detect how many more babies or toddlers die from apnoea attacks.
+Some conditions that cause this can be very difficult to diagnose, and to detect after death.
+It is like an indiscriminate silent stalker.

 To get in touch with our medical team, please email email@example.com, or phone our office – 01604 494960.